micromata/generator-baumeister/app/templates/_README.md

 ```
 npm run test:watch
 ```

 This comes in handy since it’s blazingly fast.
-It runs only tests related to changed files per default but has an interactive mode which enables you to run all if needed.
+It only run tests related to changed files per default but has an interactive mode which enables you to run all if needed.

 ### For those who are new to Jest

-Writing test with Jest feels pretty much the same like writing tests with Mocha/Chai|Jasmine.
+Writing tests with Jest feels pretty much the same as writing tests with Mocha/Chai|Jasmine.
-Just have a look at our small dummy test in `src/app/__tests__`.
+Just look at our small dummy test in `src/app/__tests__`.

-Placing tests in `__tests__` directories is a default from Jest.
+Placing tests in `__tests__` directories is a default feature from Jest.
 You can adjust the name of your tests-directory with the `testDirectoryName` configuration option.

 The most important things to know:

 - [API docs](https://facebook.github.io/jest/docs/api.html)
 - [Assertions](https://facebook.github.io/jest/docs/expect.html)

-*Your are not forced to use Jests assertions.
-You can alternatively use `assert` by just requiring it or install and use Chai.*
+_You are not forced to use Jests assertions.
+You can alternatively use `assert` by just requiring it or installing and using Chai._

-We strongly recommend to check the [docs](https://facebook.github.io/jest/docs/getting-started.html) to dive deeper and read for instance how Jest can help you with mocking.
+We strongly recommend checking the [docs](https://facebook.github.io/jest/docs/getting-started.html) to dive deeper and read for instance how Jest can help you with mocking.

 ## Configuring linters

-Below you’ll find information how to adapt the rules in case they don’t fit your preferences.
+Below you’ll find information on how to adapt the rules in case they don’t fit your preferences.

 ### ESLint (JavaScript)

-We are using [eslint-config-baumeister](https://github.com/micromata/eslint-config-baumeister) as preset which is based on [eslint-config-xo](https://github.com/sindresorhus/eslint-config-xo), [eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn), [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security), [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import), [eslint-plugin-filenames](https://github.com/selaux/eslint-plugin-filenames) with a few adaptions.
+We are currently using [eslint-config-baumeister](https://github.com/micromata/eslint-config-baumeister) which is based on [eslint-config-xo](https://github.com/sindresorhus/eslint-config-xo), [eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn), [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security), [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import), [eslint-plugin-filenames](https://github.com/selaux/eslint-plugin-filenames) with a few adaptions.

-Feel free to decativate or change rules according to your needs in:
+Feel free to deactivate or change the rules according to your needs here:

 ```
 .eslintrc.json